uktrade/trade-remedies-api/README.md

 ## BDD testing

-Behavioural testing is provided by Behave Django - https://github.com/behave/behave-django and can be triggered by:
+Behavioural testing is provided by Behave Django - https://github.com/behave/behave-django and can be triggered by running:

+`make bdd`

-`make bdd` from the Trade Remedies orchestration project directory.
+from the Trade Remedies orchestration project directory.

 You can make test objects available for BDD testing by creating views that create them in the 'api_test' app in this project.